nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/nablarch_validation.rst

     }

   To validate an input value request using the Bean described above, use :java:extdoc:`ValidationUtil <nablarch.core.validation.ValidationUtil>` as follows:
-  In the case of a Web application, validation can be performed more easily by `Checking User Input Values for Web Applications`_.
+  In the case of a web application, validation can be performed more easily by `Checking User Input Values for Web Applications`_.

   .. code-block:: java